Nurse Licensure Compact

 - Go through a criminal background check

 The rules and requirements ofhow to get your compact nursing license can get complex if you plan on relocating.
 Below is some helpful information to help guide you.

 Moving from a non-compact nursing state to a nurse compact state:

 If you’re moving from a non-compact state to a compact state, you must apply for licensure via endorsement in your new home state.
-Your non-compact state license will remain active if you maintain licensure according to the laws of the nonparty state.
+You must meet the residency and eligibility requirements first before a multi-state license will be issued.

 Moving from a nurse compact state to a non-compact nurse state:

 If you’re moving from a nurse compact state to a non-compact state, you’re required to apply for a new licensure by endorsement in your new home state.
 At this point, your compact nursing license will be changed to a single-state license, which is only valid in the state in which you reside.

 Moving from one nurse compact state to another:

 When a nurse who has a multi-state license permanently relocates, there are specific considerations for maintaining licensure.
 If the relocation is to another participating eNLC state, licensure by endorsement to the new state must occur.
 A multi-state license will be issued if the nurse continues to meet eligibility, but the new state is now considered the primary residency once proof of permanent residency is demonstrated.